ADCN (Advanced Drawing Change Notice)

 MBE (Model Base Enterprise)

-MBE came into being at Boeing at the turn of the century with the introduction of Catia 5.
+MBE came into being at Boeing at the turn of the century with the introduction of Catia 5 PLM.
 This is where the 3D model becomes the design authority.

 We have been using the 3D model as a pattern since the late 1980’s with the introduction of CNC.
-First, we supplied a 3D wireframe for 2½ axis milling then 3 Axis with the introduction of surfacing and then, of course, solid models.
+First, we supplied a 3D wireframe for 2.5 axis milling, then 3 Axis with the introduction of surfacing and then, of course, solid models.

 Using the solid model as the design authority has huge problems.

 Imagine the above scenario with the 3D model.
 The new 3D CAD engineer gets the rejection tag.
 Boeing eliminated the drafting group years ago, allowing the draftsman to disappear by attrition.
+You hand it to the least experienced engineer, since it probably considered busy work.
 You do not get an engineering job at Boeing without a BSME!